Kabupaten (District) of Bandung was founded in 1641. Located on Jawa, Provinsi Jawa Barat.

 During the 17th and 18th centuries, the Dutch East Indies Company (VOC) established plantations in the Bandung area.
 In 1786, a supply road connecting Batavia (now Jakarta), Bogor, Cianjur, Bandung, Sumedang and Cirebon was constructed.
 In 1809, Napoleon Bonaparte, French Emperor and conqueror of much of Europe including the Netherlands and its colonies, ordered the Dutch Indies Governor H.W.
 Daendels to improve the defensive systems of Java to protect against the British in India.
 Daendels built a road, stretching approximately 1,000 km (620 mi) from the west to the east coast of Java, passing through Bandung.

-In 1810, the road was laid down in Bandung and was named De Groote Postweg (or the ‘Great Post Road’), the present-day location of Jalan Asia-Afrika.
+In 1810, the road was built and was named De Groote Postweg (or the ‘Great Post Road’), the present-day location of Jalan Asia-Afrika.
 Under Daendels’ orders, R. A. Wiranatakusumah II, the Chief Administrator of the Bandung regency at that time, moved the office from Krapyak, in the south, to a place near a pair of holy city wells (sumur Bandung), the present-day site of the city square (alun-alun).
 He built his dalem (palace), masjid agung (the grand mosque) and pendopo (public-official meeting place) in the classical Sundanese orientation, with the pendopo facing Tangkuban Perahu mountain, which was believed to have a mystical ambience.

 Raden Adipati Wiranata Koesoemah IV, bupati of Bandung (1846-1874)